“We’ve all heard the old saying,

 I’m sure you’ve seen that term floating around the internet.
 If it’s new to you, you may in for a big shock come May of this year when your rankings tank and your SEO plan go down the tubes!

 You do have an SEO plan, don’t you?.
-If you don’t have a successful SEO plan in place I suggest subscribing and getting your very own SEO Strategy Planner for FREE!
+If you don’t have a successful SEO plan in place I suggest subscribing and you will receive your very own SEO Strategy Planner for FREE!

 Google uses 3 tests (Web Vitals)